The term length of your hard money loan could be costing you thousands of dollars more than you need to be paying.

-Most of Corridor Funding’s clients take 4-8 months to complete (depending upon size scope of the rehab and time it takes to sell).
-For this reason, we give investors 12 months to complete their fix & flip project.
+Most of Corridor Funding’s clients take 4-8 months to complete (depending upon the size scope of the rehab and time it takes to sell).
+For this reason, we give investors 12 months to complete their fix and flip project.

 - More Time = More Flexibility: When you have extra time to complete the rehab on a property you have a lot more options.

 With a 12 month loan, you have the flexibility to hold on to the property to wait for the best offer and won’t have to take the first one that comes your way.

 You could add extra touches to the property in order to increase the value of the property.

 You could decide to refinance into a longer-term loan and choose to keep the house as a rental property.